triangledirt/books/RAPE!.md

 "Sounds romantic."

 "To you it wouldn't, fag.
-That's 'cause you don't know anything about pussy---real pussy.
+That's 'cause you don't know anything about pussy—real pussy.
 Your three girls a year..you think that teaches you about real pussy?
 I bet they be fat lesbians you be fuckin', hairy upper lip, don't shave they armpits.
 I'm talkin' about fresh, clean pussy.
 Race car pussy.
 You be fuckin' old jalopy pussy.
-This is that kind of pussy you get when you're sixteen---'cept I be gettin' that every day.
-I be fuckin' Little Miss D.---you see.
+This is that kind of pussy you get when you're sixteen—'cept I be gettin' that every day.
+I be fuckin' Little Miss D.—you see.
 Now I need this Seymour to help keep that bitch's attention, so is you going to let me keep this dog or what?"

 ## 10
 Stinky faggot said he'd have to think about that, and he left to get some lunch.
 I locked the door.
 It seemed like a perfect time to view some porn, if you catch my drift.
 So I stashed Seymour in the corner and did some searches.